energy-on-chain/billfish-pachanga-ai/README.txt

         }
       }
     }
-6. Setup google cloud services
+5. Setup Google Cloud
   [] Go to the google cloud console for the project and enable Cloud Storage [] Go to the settings tab for your storage bucked (staging and production), then create a new member called "allUsers" who is a "Storage Object Viewer"
-7. Update the .env file in the main project directory [] Add client stripe info
+6. Update project config files
-  [] Add client firebase info
+  [] Add client stripe info to .env
-  [] FIXME: Add google cloud info...?
+  [] Add client firebase info to .env
-8. Update all config files
+  [] Add google cloud info to .env...?
   [] adminConfig.js
   [] catchConfig.js
   [] dashboardConfig.js